Projection Based Shape Parameters edit page

 Characteristic Shape

-The characteristic shape results from the cummulative sum of all grain boundary segements ordered by the angle of the segment direction.
+The characteristic shape results from the cumulative sum of all grain boundary segments ordered by the angle of the segment direction.
 It can be regarded as to represent the average grain shape, however without the need to use closed areas such as it would be required when working with grains.

 Here we can compare the shape defined by Forterite-Forsterite, Enstatite-Enstatite and Forsterite-Enstatite boundaries